kaleykwan/serverlesslivestream1/blog.md

             .then(message => console.log(message.sid));
     }

-    for (item in eTime) {
+    //use Twilio to send a text message if end time matches current time for (item in eTime) {
         message = "Hello, " + eTime[item].name + "!
 The time block for this task ends now."
         twilioClient.messages